Markbaro/alx-system_engineering-devops/0x00-shell_basics/README.md

-ath name of the current working directory
+list of your current directory